-- All Committee of the Whole and Regular BoardMeetings shall include "Public Comments".
-The Agenda for special meetings may include "Public Comments". - Any person wishing to make a public comment shall state their name and address for the record. - Public comments shall be limited to three minutes, unless extended by a vote of the Board.
+- All Committee of the Whole and Regular Board Meetings shall include "Public Comments".
+The Agenda for special meetings may include "Public Comments". - The beginning of each Board meeting is set aside for Public Comment Time.
+Any person who wishes to speak at a Board meeting must complete the sign-in sheet prior to the meeting.
+This assists with any follow-up communication that may be necessary. - Any person wishing to make a public comment shall state their name for the record.
+Speakers will not be required to state their home address; however, the Presiding Officer may ask the speaker to state whether or not they are a resident of the Village. - Public comments shall be limited to three minutes, unless extended by a vote of the Board.
 Speakers may submit written comments in lieu of verbal comments, or to supplement their verbal comments. - Public comments at a Committee of the Whole or Regular Board Meeting may be related to any subject.
-If public comments are listed on the agenda at a Special Meeting, public comments shall be limited to topics on the agenda. - Public comments shall be made in a civil and courteous manner, and shall not include vulgar, hostile, threatening or disruptive comments. - Groups of speakers on the same subject shall select a representative speaker in order to avoid repetition. - PDOP Commissioners are not required to respond to public comments at the meeting. - The President of the Board or presiding Commissioner may halt or suspend public comment due to non-compliance with these guidelines, and may defer the completion of public comments to the next meeting due to the number of speakers or other reasonable grounds. - Public comments shall not be quoted or described in detail in the minutes of the meeting, but the name of the speaker and the topic may be included.
+If public comments are listed on the agenda at a Special Meeting, public comments shall be limited to topics on the agenda. - Public comments shall be made in a civil and courteous manner, and shall not include vulgar, hostile, threatening or disruptive comments. - All public comments must be directed to the Presiding Officer and the members of the Public Body, and not to any member of the audience or Park District staff. - The speaker must speak only from the specific location in the public meeting room designated by the Presiding Officer. - Groups of speakers on the same subject shall select a representative speaker in order to avoid repetition. - A speaker that is representing, or speaking on behalf of an individual, group, or association must disclose that representation and will not be allocated additional time regardless of whether they are speaking for or on behalf of multiple people. - A speaker may not yield time to another speaker. - PDOP Commissioners are not required to respond to public comments at the meeting. - The President of the Board or presiding Commissioner may halt or suspend public comment due to non-compliance with these guidelines, and may defer the completion of public comments to the next meeting due to the number of speakers or other reasonable grounds. - Public comments shall not be quoted or described in detail in the minutes of the meeting, but the name of the speaker and the topic may be included.
 Written materials submitted during public comment shall not be a part of the minutes. - Public Comment for virtual meetings will be received off the web page at 5:30pm of the night of the meeting.
-All Public Comments received prior to 5:30pm will be read to the Board at the Public Comments Section of the Agenda.
+All Public Comments received prior to 5:30pm will be read to the Board at the Public Comments Section of the Agenda. - The maximum amount of time allocated for Public Comment Time at any meeting is 30 minutes, unless determined otherwise by the Presiding Officer prior to the commencement of Public Comment Time.